Princeton-CDH/lenape-timetree/content/leaves/ramapough-lenape.md

 title: Ramapough Lenaapeew
 ---

 Munsee speaking live in clan communities on ancestral lands across the northeast New Jersey-New York border.
-Dutch from New Amsterday attack and kill around 700 people.
+Nearby Dutch from New Amsterday attack and kill around 700 people in an effort to force out the communities.
 [See the Ramapough Culture and Land Foundation website.](https://ramapough.org)